 We also operate private trips.

-The spring (March-May) and autumn (September-November) seasons are the most appropriate times to climb Pokalde Peak.
-In spring, the weather is favourable, the rhododendron forest is in full blossom and the weather is relatively steady, thus ideal in terms of trekking and climbing.
-Autumn is, instead, the season that offers clear air, great visibility, and dry weather, therefore enabling the climbers to have a clear panoramic view of the Himalayan giants.
+Autumn is instead the season that offers clear air, great visibility, and dry weather, therefore enabling the climbers to have a clear panoramic view of the Himalayan giants.
 It is so cold during winter and snow-covered tracks, whereas during the monsoon season, there is nothing but heavy rain, slippery routes, and poor visibility of the mountains, which complicates climbing.
 It is advisable to schedule your climbing in the best seasons to enjoy the most and this is also safe.

 The height of Pokalde Peak is 5,806 meters (19,049 feet), and this is an ideal starting point for trekking.
 The distance that you have to cover during trekking also depends on the trail you follow, but generally, an average trip covers 65-75 kilometres between Lukla and the peak and back.
 The expedition starts at Lukla, the base of the Everest area and goes through gorgeous Sherpa villages and high-altitude landscapes.
-The ascent is slow and steady with a gradual rise, thus climbers are able to acclimatize properly in the course of traversing through one of the most scenic and adventurous routes.
+The ascent is slow and steady with a gradual rise, thus climbers are able to acclimatise properly in the course of traversing through one of the most scenic and adventurous routes.

-The lowest altitude in the expedition is Lukla, which is 2,860 meters, and the highest is the summit of Pokalde Peak, which is 5,806 meters.
+The lowest altitude in the expedition is Lukla, which is 2,800 meters, and the highest is the summit of Pokalde Peak, which is 5,806 meters.
 Climbers spend 5 to 7 hours on average walking 8 to 12 km each day, depending on the weather conditions of the mountain and the terrain.
-Trekking and climbing rhythm is constructed in a way that it promotes acclimatization so that the climbers will slowly adapt to the higher altitudes and at the same time feel the excitement of making daily progress towards the summit.
+Trekking and climbing rhythm is constructed in a way that it promotes acclimatisation so that the climbers will slowly adapt to the higher altitudes and at the same time feel the excitement of making daily progress towards the summit.

 A successful climb of the Pokalde Peak requires physical preparation.
 Running, cycling, swimming and climbing stairs are examples of cardiovascular exercises that enhance stamina.
 Leg exercises and strength training will enhance stamina in ascending the steep hills and hiking with a heavy backpack will give a simulated experience of the actual trekking environment.
 The snow and ice sections around the summit will be ready with basic mountaineering training, the use of crampons, ice axes and rope technique.
 Mental readiness and patience that is exercised throughout the day on long trekking days is also important in having a smooth expedition.

 Pokalde Peak is a trekking peak, hence it can be assessed as a middle-level experience for climbers.
 The hike in itself is not a difficult one, though the summit part may consist of snow, ice and basic rope labour based on the conditions.
-It is also important to have the due acclimatization since the climb can be physically challenging due to the altitude and weather conditions.
+It is also important to have the due acclimatisation since the climb can be physically challenging due to the altitude and weather conditions.
 In general, it can be said to be moderate in terms of difficulty, which is suitable for first-time climbers or beginners who have some experience in trekking but want to shift to mountaineering.

 Yes, with proper preparations, beginners could also try Pokalde Peak.
 It is mostly non-technical and can be approached even by first time in the Himalayan climbers with the help of the guided expeditions.
 Although previous experience in trekking is desirable, it is not compulsory.
 The climbers should be physically fit, mentally tough and be willing to be guided by skilled Sherpa guides.
 The mutual experience, gradual acclimatization, and proper training are guaranteed to make the first time of a first mountaineering experience a safe and rewarding experience.

 The elevated heights will threaten Pokalde Peak by altitude sickness or Acute Mountain Sickness (AMS).
-It can be characterized by the following symptoms: headache, nausea, dizziness, shortness of breath, and fatigue.
-Some of the mitigation strategies that could be practiced to reduce the risk include. climbers climbing slowly, the itinerary should have days of acclimatisation, the climbers should be hydrated, and avoid alcohol.
+It can be characterized by the following symptoms, headache, nausea, dizziness, shortness of breath, and fatigue.
+Some of the mitigation strategies that could be practised to reduce the risk include. climbers climbing slowly, the itinerary should have days of acclimatisation, the climbers should be hydrated, and avoid alcohol.
 Experienced leaders also take care of health and assistive oxygen may be present in case of any emergency.
 The first signs should be noted, and the de-escalation should be practised in case of need, which is a key to safety.

 There are a number of routes that you can use in Pokalde Peak, according to your choice of trekking.
 Various climbers accompany it with the traditional Everest Base Camp journey in order to have a complete picture of the Everest region.
 The other way to go is via the Everest Three Passes Trek that has other high-altitude challenges.
 Pokalde is also occasionally used together with Lobuche East and other mountains in a multi-summit expedition.
 These other paths are flexible and allow for a greater adventure.